SimpleSoftwareIO/simple-qrcode/README.md

 	//Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
 	QrCode::format('png')->mergeString(Storage::get('path/to/image.png'), .3)->generate();

-	//Generates a QrCode with an image centered in the middle.
-The inserted image takes up 30% of the QrCode.
-	//Image is merged using resampling to increase merge quality QrCode::format('png')->mergeString(Storage::get('path/to/image.png'), .3, true)->generate();

 >As with the normal `merge` call, only PNG is supported at this time.
 The same applies for error correction, high levels are recommened.
-Also the higher quality can have an impact on performance.

-#### Merge quality
-Normally the merging of an image is done using a "simple" merge algorithm.
-Since this can result in a (slightly) warped image, the option for a higher quality merge is available.
-This uses a resampler which yields better looking results, but reduces performance of the generator.
-The quality can be increased using 2 methods.
-Either by using the parameters in the `merge` and `mergeString` calls; or by using the method: `setMergeQuality` which takes a boolean specifiying whether resample merge needs to be applied.

-	//Generates a QrCode with an image centered in the middle and apply the resample algorithm instead of the
-	//resize algorithm
-	QrCode::setMergeQuality(true)->merge('http://www.google.com/someimage.png')->generate();

 ![Merged Logo](https://raw.githubusercontent.com/SimpleSoftwareIO/simple-qrcode/master/docs/imgs/merged-qrcode.png?raw=true)